Exploiting Transformer in Sparse Reward Reinforcement Learning for Interpretable Temporal Logic Motion Planning: CASE STUDIES

 \section{CASE STUDIES}

-In this section, the developed T2TL framework is evaluated against the state-of-the-art algorithms in simulation and real-world experiments\footnote{Our codes are avaliable at https://github.com/Charlie0257/T2TL}.
-Specifically, we consider the following aspects. \textbf{1) Performance:} how well does our approach outperform the state-of-the-art algorithms in the discrete and continuous environments? \textbf{2) Representation:} What is the role of the representation dimensions for LTL specifications?\textbf{ 3) Interpretability:} How well can the agent understand LTL specifications via Transformer?
+In this section, the developed T2TL framework is evaluated against the state-of-the-art algorithms in simulation\footnote{Our codes are avaliable at https://github.com/Charlie0257/T2TL}.
+Specifically, we consider the following aspects. \textbf{1) Performance:} how well does our approach outperform the state-of-the-art algorithms in two continuous environments? \textbf{2) Representation:} What is the role of the representation dimensions for LTL specifications?\textbf{ 3) Interpretability:} How well can the agent understand LTL specifications via Transformer?